Cleber-Severo/Meteora/Readme.md

 ### Obrigado por visitar o Meteora!

-## [EN] Introduction
+[EN]

-Thank you for having a look on Meteora project, this is an E-Commerce personal project based on the alura challenge 7th edition
+## This is an E-Commerce personal project based on the alura challenge 7th edition

+## Introduction

-### This is an E-Commerce project, Single page application with various features built with ReactJs, garanting a good user experience and a lot of good practices on Front-End.
+ This is an E-Commerce project, Single page application with various features built with ReactJs, garanting a good user experience and a lot of good practices on Front-End.
 It can be accessed on the [link](https://meteora-9lmj.vercel.app)

-### The project has been made with React, Css Modules, having the best practices looking for perfomrmace, good styling and responsive design.
+ The project has been made with React, Css Modules, having the best practices looking for perfomrmace, good styling and responsive design.
 The main tools used are: ReactJs, CSS Modules, Fetching API from Json Server, React router dom, React Icons, Context API, Custom Hooks, useState and useEffect, Materail UI components, Banner with Swiper JS and Figma.

 ### Main features: